um-grex/grex-docs/content/english/access/_index.md

 Grex is open to all researchers at University of Manitoba and their collaborators.
 The main purpose of the Grex system is Research; it might be used for grad studies courses with a strong research component, for their course-based research.

-The access and job accounting is by research group; that is, the Principal Investigator (PI)'s **accounting group** gets resource usage of their group members accounted for.
+Access to the system, and resource allocaions are _by research group_; that is, the Principal Investigator (PI) receives resources for his group, and approves access for his group members.

 Grex's resources (CPU and GPU time, disk space, software licenses) are automatically managed by a batch scheduler, [SLURM](running-jobs), according to the University's priorities.
-There is a process of resource allocation competition (RAC) to get an increased share of Grex resources; however, a "default" share of the resources is available immediately and free of charge by getting an account.
+There is a process of resource allocation competition (RAC) to get an increased share of Grex resources; however, a "Default" share of these resources is available immediately and free of charge by getting an account.

 It is expected that Grex accounts and resource allocations are used for the research projects they are requested for.